by Freddy Tran Nager, Founder of Atomic Tango + Competitive Strategist…

-In many industries, from soft drinks to sneakers, the top two competitors battle it out viciously.
-Yes, the objective is to steal market share from each other.
-But the key effect of this one-on-one face-off is that it excludes Competitor Number 3 (and any other upstarts) from the conversation — and, ultimately, from consumer consideration.
+In many industries, from soft drinks to sneakers, the top two battle viciously.
+Yes, they want to wrest market share from each other.
+But the key effect of this one-on-one face-off?
+It excludes Competitor Number 3 (and any other upstarts) from the conversation and, ultimately, from consumer consideration.

 Back in South Carolina, the New York Times reported that Edwards “had to fight to speak.”
 He even had to remind moderator Wolf Blitzer, “There are three people in this debate, not two.”
 But to no avail.
 Edwards finished a distant third in his birth state, and dropped out of the race.
-Having successfully driven Number 3 from the contest, Obama and Clinton then proceeded to have a genial and issues-centric debate in L.A.
+Having successfully driven Number 3 from the contest, Obama and Clinton proceeded to have a genial, issues-centered debate in L.A.

-On an even higher level, the Republicans and Democrats focus only on each other, which keeps those pesky independents and third parties out of the national limelight.
+On a higher level, the Republicans and Democrats focus only on each other, which keeps those pesky independents and third parties out of the national limelight.

-Here are a few other benefits of fierce competition between Numbers 1 and 2.
+Here are a few other benefits of a fierce rivalry between Numbers 1 and 2.

-2. It keeps the troops fired up.
+- It keeps the troops fired up.
 An arch-enemy keeps employees and fans amped about the product.
 For eons, kings and queens have picked one scary enemy to keep the citizens supportive and obedient.
-(See “Cold War” and “PC vs. Mac”.)
+(See “Cold War” and “PC vs. Mac” and “1984.”)

-For all the above reasons, it’s been said that, if Number 2 didn’t exist, Number 1 would have to create it.
+For these reasons, if Number 2 didn’t exist, Number 1 would have to create it.

-So what cool rules can we draw from this?
+So what lessons can we draw from this?

 If you’re Number 1: Identify a Number 2 in your category and gradually escalate your rivalry.
 Go too fast and hard and you’ll crush it out of existence.
 Should that happen, immediately find new arenas to fight in before anti-trust regulators come knocking.